Family readiness is a combat multiplier, equally as important as individual, equipment and combat readiness.

 The Command Team Advisor and Family Readiness Assistant course is designed to help new Command Team Advisors and Family Readiness Assistants in their roles and responsibilities as part of the Command Team, as well as provide information to implement a successful Unit Personal Family Readiness Program.
 It is required within 60 days of being appointed.

 Personally Identifiable Information & Operations Security Training (PII/OPSEC) as A Command Team volunteer, this workshop is required within 45 days of appointment and on an annual bases.
 This affords the volunteer the ability to serve as a designated command representative with knowledge and understanding of PII/OPSEC as it pertains to keeping Marines and their families safe.

 - Family Readiness Assistant

-If you are interested in becoming a volunteer for your unit, contact your FRO for more information.
+If you are interested in becoming a volunteer for your unit, contact your DRC for more information.